PetervanLunteren/EcoAssist/markdown/errors.md

 Below you can find some common error messages and their potential solutions.
 If you can't figure it out yourself, raise an error in this repository or [email me](mailto:petervanlunteren@hotmail.com) the logfiles, a detailed explenation of what's going on and a way to recreate the error.

+## Ask for debug mode
+There must be something going wrong in the backend.
+Can you run EcoAssist in debug mode and try again?

+How to run in debug mode: https://github.com/PetervanLunteren/EcoAssist/blob/main/markdown/debug_mode.md

+It won't solve the issue, but it will print more information about what is going on.
+If you could then copy-paste the full console text and send it to me - I'll investigate!

+Kind regards,

 ## How to run EcoAssist in debug mode?
 It is possible to run EcoAssist in debug mode, where it'll print its output in a console window.
 That should point us in the right direction if there is an error.
 How to run it in debug mode depends on your operating system.
 <details>